Stage, early October 2024 in United StatesUnited StatesUnited States

-• early October: Camberwell Beauty (Nymphalis antiopa)
+• end of November: Camberwell Beauty (Nymphalis antiopa)

 /PicturesNA/ButterflyLogos/Nymphalis_antiopa_logo_36_26.png